Aliasflare/Aliasflare/README.md

 > This project is currently in it's early stages, there might be breaking changes for Database Structure!
 > Always check the commits for possible breaking changes with regards to Database Structure!

+> [!IMPORTANT]
+> Currently there is no proper error display for dialogs!
+> To figure out what is wrong please open the <b>Dev Tools (Strg+F12)</b> before confirming a dialog and look the the request/response there!
+> Fixing this is a high priority and proper error handling will come soon!

 <details>
   <summary>Screenshots</summary>
   <img alt="Screenshot" src="./resources/PREVIEW_ALIASES.png" width="24.8%">